UCR-Robotics/ee144/docs/lab8.rst

     rospack profile

-- You can open a new terminal on your local computer and run ``rviz`` to see your robot and sensor data displayed.
+- You can then open a new terminal on your local computer and run ``rviz`` to see your robot and sensor data displayed.
-  It works now because your local ROS is connected to the remote ROS on your robot.
+  It works now because your local ROS is connected to the remote ROS Master on your robot.

   .. code:: bash